cozy/cozy.github.io/src/tutorials/data/queries.md

   .sortBy[{"category": "asc"}, {"created_at": "asc"}]
 ```

-⚠️ Any field involved in the `sortBy` must be indexed: otherwise, CouchDB would be forced to scan all the documents in the database, which is not a good for scalability.
+⚠️ If the fields involved in the `sortBy` are not indexed, this will force CouchDB to make the sort  in memory: this can be acceptable if the query returns few documents, but it is not scalable.

-⚠️ Inversely, when using a sort, any indexed field must appear either in the `where` selector or the `sortBy`.
+⚠️ Inversely, when using a sort, any indexed field must appear in the `where` selector and the `sortBy`.

 ⚠️ At least one of the sort fields must be included in the `where` selector.